History of Generative AI: A Brief Overview

 1960s and 1970s

 The 1960s and 1970s saw the pioneering developments in generative AI.
-ELIZA, the talking computer program was born and pattern recognition made big strides.
+ELIZA, the talking computer program, was born and pattern recognition made big strides.
+Early systems like ELIZA relied on recognizing keywords, but over time, AI evolved to process and understand human speech more naturally and accurately.

-These early developments set the stage for the generative models including large language models that would later change industries and the way we interact with technology.
+These early developments set the stage for the generative models, including large language models, that would later change industries and the way we interact with technology.
+These advances also laid the groundwork for deep neural networks, which would go on to revolutionize generative AI.

 ELIZA: The First Talking Computer Program